earlephilhower/arduino-pico/docs/fs.rst

 Compatible Filesystem APIs
 --------------------------

-LittleFS is an onboard filesystem that sets asidesome program flash for use as a filesystem without requiring any external hardware.
+LittleFS is an onboard filesystem that sets aside some program flash for use as a filesystem without requiring any external hardware.

 SDFS is a filesystem for SD cards, based on [SdFat 2.0](https://github.com/earlephilhower/ESP8266SdFat).
 It supports FAT16 and FAT32 formatted cards, and requires an external SD card reader.

-SD is the Arduino supported, somewhat old and limited SD card filesystem.
+SD is the Arduino-supported, somewhat old and limited SD card filesystem.
 It is recommended to use SDFS for new applications instead of SD.

 All three of these filesystems can open and manipulate ``File`` and ``Dir``